Academic StandardsAcademic Load

 |CR||Credit, no grade|

-There are certain non-credit which are also issued by instructors.
+There are certain non-credit marks which are also issued by instructors.
 They are as follows:

 Three Rivers expects students to fully participate in instructional activities in order to have successful learning experiences.
 While students achieve at different levels, all Three Rivers students are expected to make satisfactory academic progress.